 [No. 12.]

-To enlarge the prison bounds in the different counties in this State:

-To enlarge the prison bounds in the different counties in this State: Section 1.
-Be it enacted by the Senate and House of Representatives of the State of Alabama in General Assembly convened, That the several sections of an act passed in the year 1824, requiring the Judge of the county court and commissioners of roads and revenue, to mark and lay out the bounds of prisoners, be and the same Prison bounds is hereby repealed; and that from and after the passage of this act, the bounds of the different counties shall be the limits within which prisoners confined for debt shall be restricted, on entering into bond, as now required by law, to keep within the prison bounds; and hereafter the plaintiffs in suits shall not be compelled to pay the sustenance and support of prisoners who take the benefit of the bounds.
-Approved June 30, 1837.
+AN AUL To enlarge the prison bounds in the different counties in this State: To enlarge the prison bounds in the Senate and House of Re Section 1.
+Be it enacted by the Senate and House of Represenlatives of the State of Alabama in General Assembly convened, That the several sections of an act passed in the year 1824, requiring the Judge of the county court and commissioners of roads and revenue, to mark and lay out the bounds of prisoners, be and the same Prison bounds enlarged. is hereby repealed; and that from and after the passage of this act, the bounds of the different counties shall be the limits within which prisoners confined for debt shall be restricted, on entering into bond, as now required by law, to keep within the prison bounds; and hereafter the plaintiffs in suits shall not be compelled to pay the sustenance and support of prisoners who take the benefit of the bounds.

-~~~ B B4# AN ACT [No. 13.]
-For the relief of the purchasers of the Sixteenth Section, Township four, Range six, West, in the county of Lawrence and for other purposes.
+[No. 13.]
+AN ACT For the relief of the purchasers of the Sixteenth Section, Township four, Range six, West, in the county of Lawrence and for other purposes.
+Section 1.
+Be it enacted by the Senate and House of Representatives of the State of Alabama in General Assembly convened, That the President and Directors of the Branch of the Bank of the